skalinets/skalinets.github.io/_posts/2018-06-15-hashing-stuff.md

     System.PlatformNotSupportedException: Operation is not supported on this platform. at System.Security.Cryptography.HashAlgorithm.Create(String hashName)

 Bummer.
-I tried to google it, found some huge discussion in [dotnet repo](https://github.com/dotnet/corefx/issues/22626), started to read it and. completely missed the workaround from the very first post :)
+I tried to google it, found some huge discussion in [dotnet repo](https://github.com/dotnet/corefx/issues/22626), started to read it and... **completely missed the workaround from the very first post** :) But here is where the fun begins.

 Further readings brought me to [that](https://www.c-sharpcorner.com/article/hashing-in-asp-net-core-2-0/):